How digital storytelling is transforming internal communications

 To meet the challenges of our new era, internal communications needs to evolve.
 But for this evolution to happen, internal communicators are going to need better internal communications tools.

-Check-box comms &
+Check-box comms and

 magical thinking